 October 18, 2013 Tseram 3,850m

 The day started disappointingly in the fog and rain again.
 We walked at the top of the nearby ridge half of which was taken down in a huge landslide.
-It was cool to watch the porters disappear into the fog like a scene from Aguirre.
-We walked in pissing rain for 3 hours to Toronto.
+It was cool to watch the porters disappear into the fog like the opening scene from Herzog’s Aguirre.
+We walked in pissing rain for 3 hours to Toronton.
 The trail was slippery on numerous roots and rocks.
 We had a short break in Toronton where I run into the Canadians again.
 I asked them how did they fare on this tricky terrain, as they were older than me by 20 years on average.
 The answer to this was: with strong painkillers, knee braces and numerous other pills they carry with them.
 They did not look like they were having a good time.

 From Toronton we walked for another 4 hours along the river flowing from the South Kanchenjunga Glacier.
 The walk was through a really old majestic forest with huge pine trees.
 The river banks were steep and rugged, battered by water runoffs, that were no doubt, very violent when they happened.
 It rained all the way with mist and clouds milling around.
 I would lie if I said that it was magical as at the time it was frankly shitty.
 I was thinking how done I was with these forest walks in pissing rain for days.
 We were clearing the tree line and getting into the alpine so my hope was that the aura would improve.
 So far, this experience has been about rain, clouds, leeches, mud, dirt and thick forests.
-This reminded my of the trek we did few years back in the Western part of Nepal to Simikot.
+This reminded my of the trek we did few years back in the western part of Nepal to Simikot.
 Today is October 18th so I hope that the odds are that from this point on the weather should improve.

 The teahouse in Tseram was very nice but crowded.
 There were quite a few other trekkers there as it is the last major point before the Kanchenjunga South basecamp.
 The elevation gain today was 800m and the distance between 12-14 km.